 In 2012 De Cock traveled to the United States.
-During a road trip through the Southwest she, “discovered the beauty and expressiveness of the Native American culture,” which resulted in a series of self portraits in Native American style.
+During a road trip through the Southwest she, “discovered the beauty and expressiveness of the Native American culture,” which resulted in a series of self-portraits in Native American feathers.

-She exhibited the series in 2013 for the WO-MEN exhibition in the Fine Art Gallery in Antwerp and at the Soze Gallery in Los Angeles, where she spent a three month artist residency.
-In 2014, De Cock again used elements of nature and historical costumes in her theme La Chasse, inspired by the fox hunt which she showed in a private exhibition in Antwerp.
+She exhibited the series in 2013 for the WO-MEN exhibition in the Fine Art Gallery in Antwerp and at the Soze Gallery in Los Angeles, where she spent a three-month artist residency.
+In 2014, De Cock again used elements of nature and historical costumes in her theme La Chasse, inspired by the fox hunt which she showed in a private exhibition at her home in Antwerp.

 Also in 2014, De Cock painted a series titled, The Thirteen Masters.
-The series told a story about thirteen male artists who are the voice of a generation through the arts, music, acting, writing and photography.
-The artists she picked are all internationally known, but based in Antwerp and included Luc Tuymans, Koen van den Broek, Robbe De Hert, Jan Decleir, Fred Bervoets, Damiaan De Schrijver, Ludo Mich, Guillaume Bijl, Jeroen Olyslaegers, Wim Catrysse, Tom Barman, Guy Van Bossche, Herman Selleslags.
+The series told a story about thirteen male artists who are the voice of a generation through fine arts, music, acting, writing and photography.
+The artists she picked are all internationally known, but based in Antwerp and included: Luc Tuymans, Koen van den Broek, Robbe De Hert, Jan Decleir, Fred Bervoets, Damiaan De Schrijver, Ludo Mich, Guillaume Bijl, Jeroen Olyslaegers, Wim Catrysse, Tom Barman, Guy Van Bossche, Herman Selleslags.
 De Cock portrayed these men in an, “unexpected way.”
-De Cock painted them as they are, in a setting where they go to relax, escape, or vent.
-On the opening night Luc Tuymans came to do the opening speech at Koen van den Broek’s studio where De Cock held her month long residency.
+She painted them as they are, in a setting where they go to relax, escape, or vent.
+On the opening night Luc Tuymans came to do the opening speech at Koen van den Broek’s studio.

-De Cock and her works have appeared in publications from around the world such as; the Antwerp Gazette, Laatste News, Talkies, Menzo, Flair, More Than Classic, Elle Magazine, ELLE (Europe), Steps Magazine, De Standard, Focus, VIF, and Knack among others.
+De Cock and her works have appeared in publications from around the world such as: Gazet van Antwerpen, Talkies, Menzo, Flair, De Tijd, More Than Classic, Elle Magazine, ELLE (Europe), Steps Magazine, De Standaard, Focus, VIF, and Knack among others.

 2009 Frank Van Laer _Antwerp, Belgium